Al3zama1/aws-todo-application/README.md

   - Replace AWS region with your own.
   - Replace application domain with your own Route 53 domain.
   - Execute Scripts in file package.json in the order they appear.
+  - After running the certificate script, the certificate arn will be outputed to the console.
+Use it to replace the sslCertificateArn in cdk.json file.

 ```
   "scripts": {